ScanMountGoat/Smush-Material-Research/Textures.md

 | A | Baked Shadows |

 # Projection Light Maps
 TODO: Used for some stages.
-The texture uses some form of projection instead of UVs.

 # Color Grading LUT
 A 3D RGB lookup table for color grading.
 Most stages have a neutral lookup table texture.
 These